 Another very easy first finger food for your baby is some lightly toasted strips of bread topped with mashed/pureed beans.
 The toast is a perfect vehicle for so many high iron toppings, and since individual cooked beans on their own are hard for your baby to pick up until they’ve developed pincer grasp, this is a great way to get beans in earlier on.
 The iron source in this food comes from the beans themselves, but you can also puree or mash other high iron pulses like lentils to switch things up.
 You can once again, boost the iron absorption with a little squeeze of lemon or lime juice on top or mixed into the bean mixture.
 Note: the wheat in bread is considered to be an allergenic food but the beans are not, so go ahead and serve these two together right from the beginning, as you’ll be able to attribute any possible reaction to the wheat itself 🙂

 So, there you have it!
 6 high iron and soft textured finger foods to serve your little one when starting out!
 Serve one of these foods per day if you like and see how comfortable you and your baby are – then, move onto some more challenging textures and get creative!

 What are your favourite starter foods?
-Leave me a comment below and let me know 🙂
+Send me a message on Instagram and let me know 🙂